 Volunteers “spring clean” Alberta highways

-Between 7 a.m. and 5 p.m. this Saturday, motorists will see volunteers wearing bright orange safety vests collecting garbage along Alberta roadsides as they raise money for their community organizations.
+Between 7 a.m. and 5 p.m. on May 5, volunteers in orange safety vests will be collecting trash along Alberta roads to raise money for community organizations.

-Last year, the Alberta government contributed $974,025 to 622 volunteer organizations as 14,186 volunteers helped clean up more than 12,600 kilometres of Alberta roadways.
+Last year, the Alberta government contributed about $1.1 million to 709 volunteer organizations involved in the highway cleanup.
+Over 17,000 volunteers collected more than 53,000 bags of garbage while cleaning up more than 13,000 kilometres of Alberta roads.

-Volunteer organizations include 4-H clubs, Scouts, Girl Guides, schools, church organizations, Rotary clubs, sports teams and various non-profit groups.
-Groups must register with the province as non-profit organizations to participate.
-Organizations can earn between $55 and $100 per kilometre cleaned, with the higher amount going to those groups cleaning highways closer to urban centres which tend to accumulate more trash.
+Volunteer organizations include 4-H clubs, Scouts, Girl Guides, schools, church organizations, Rotary clubs, sports teams and other non-profit groups.
+Groups must register to participate.
+Organizations can earn between $55 and $100 per kilometre cleaned, with the higher amount going to those groups cleaning highways closer to urban centres, as they tend to accumulate more trash.

-Motorists are asked to slow down, obey signs and be cautious when passing cleanup crews.
-Participants are asked to be aware, make sure they are visible, and obey all traffic signs.
+Drivers are asked to slow down, obey signs and use caution when passing cleanup crews.
+Participants are asked to be aware of their surroundings, make sure they are visible and obey all traffic signs.